dentarg/auth0-blog/_posts/2017-01-26-migrating-a-php5-app-to-7-part-three.markdown

 [Rasmus Ledorf](https://twitter.com/rasmus), *Creator of PHP* and inventor of the SQL LIMIT clause did some benchmarking with a few popular PHP projects with the various versions of PHP from PHP 5.4 up until PHP 7.0 and also benchmarked against HHVM 3.6.1.

 Let's take a good look at the benchmarks.
-The test Box Specs Rasmus used are:
+The test box specs Rasmus used are:

 * Gigabyte Z87X-UD3H i7-4771 4 cores @ 3.50GHz w/ 16G of Ram @ 1600MHz
 * Hyperthreading enabled for a total of 8 virtual cores